jepio/pers_engine/README.md

 pers_engine
 ===========

+### Introduction
-A persistency engine to convert data from ROOT binary format to XML and subsequently process it.
-Written for my class.
+A persistency engine to convert data from ROOT binary format to XML and subsequently analyse it.
+Written for my **Python in the Enterprise** class.

-Requires:
+### Dependencies:
-*   Python 2.7
+*   Python >=2.6
+*   NumPy
-*   Numpy
+*   SciPy
 *   PyROOT
 *   Matplotlib

+Python3 is not supported due to the fact that PyROOT doesn't work with it by default.
+If ROOT6 introduces support for Python3, then it will also be part of the next upgrade of pers_engine.

+### Running
-Run by executing `python2.7 persengine.py` or `./persengine.py`
+Run by executing either `python2.7 /path/to/persengine.py` or `/path/to/persengine.py`.

-Run and follow the onscreen instructions.
-As a default a *input_data.root* will be turned into *input_data.xml*.
-You can also save plots in *png*, *pdf*, *eps* and print the index of an XML file.
+### Description
+Follow the onscreen instructions.
+All that is required from the user is inputting digits or strings for filenames.
+The default functionality is to convert *input_data.root* to *input_data.xml*.
+This file can then be plotted and saved in *png*, *pdf*, *eps* format.
+The option also exists to fit a first order polynomial or an exponential function to the data.

+### Future
-Currently working on trending.
+Currently working on trending analysis.